neelsmith/infoweb/code/tut/editinglibs/midvalidator/concepts.md

 ## `MidMarkupReader`

-Classes implementing the `MidMarkupReader` are able to convert multivalent documents into one or more individual editions.
+Classes implementing the `MidMarkupReader` trait are able to convert multivalent documents into one or more individual editions.

-Example:  objects of the `MidProseABReader` class can read TEI XML cited at two levels organized with TEI `div` and `ab` elements.
-It is created with an `MidEditionType`.
+*Example*:  objects of the `MidProseABReader` class can read TEI XML with two levels of citation organized with TEI `div` and `ab` elements.
+You create an `MidProseABReader` with a parameter identifying the type of edition you want to work with (an instance of a `MidEditionType`)

 ```scala